Home » YouTube » Copyright Claims Vs. Copyright Strikes: How They Differ?

 Q2.
 Is It OK To Have Copyright Claim?

-Copyright claim does not lead to any legal penalties or channel termination.
+Copyright claims do not lead to legal penalties or channel termination.
 This simply means that the copyright owner may request that the violating segment of the video be removed, muted, or monetized.

 Q3.
 How Can I Remove Copyright Claim?

-If you receive a copyright claim, you can edit your video’s copyrighted portion.
-If you have enough proof, you can submit a copyright counter-notification, and YouTube can retract the claim if you believe there has been a mistake from the other content creator.
+You can edit your video’s copyrighted portion if you receive a copyright claim.
+If you have enough proof, you can submit a copyright counter-notification, and YouTube can retract the claim if you believe there has been a mistake made by the other content creator.

 Q4.
 Do Copyright Claims Expire on YouTube?

 Yes.
-YouTube has introduced a method to resolve copyright strikes by allowing creators to wait for 90 days for the claim to expire.
+YouTube has introduced a method to resolve copyright strikes, allowing creators to wait 90 days for the claim to expire.